-- (i) displaying a lack of knowledge of or lack of skill or judgment in the provision of professional services; - (ii) contravention of this Act, a code of ethics or standards of practice.
+- displaying a lack of knowledge of or lack of skill or judgment in the provision of professional services; - (ii) contravention of this Act, a code of ethics or standards of practice.

-Given the facts found and the admissions made in the Agreed Statement of Facts and Liabilities, the Hearing Tribunal has found that Allegation (b) constituted unprofessional conduct both because it displayed a lack of judgment in the provision of professional services and due to the fact that it breached various provisions of the Standards of Practice, the Documentation Standards and the Code of Ethics.
+Given the undisputed facts and the admissions made in the Agreed Statement of Facts and Liabilities, the Hearing Tribunal has found that Allegation (c) constituted unprofessional conduct both because it displayed a lack of judgment in the provision of professional services and due to the fact that it breached various provisions of the Standards of Practice, the Documentation Standards and the Code of Ethics.

-Ms. Campbell's conduct displayed a lack of judgment in the provision of professional services due to the fact that an experienced nurse such as Ms. Campbell should have known that recording the initial cardiac rhythm during the resuscitation attempts was critical.
+The conduct displayed a lack of judgment in the provision of professional services due to the fact that an experienced nurse such as Ms. Conners should have known that recording the initial cardiac rhythm during the resuscitation attempts was critical.

-For the reasons expressed above regarding Allegation (a), documentation is a critical element to competent nursing practice.
-By failing to record the initial cardiac rhythm, Ms. Campbell failed to comply with the Practice Standards, the Documentation Standards and the Code of Ethics provisions as set out under Allegation (a).
+For the reasons expressed above regarding Allegation (b), documentation is a critical element to competent nursing practice.
+By failing to record the initial cardiac rhythm, Ms. Conners failed to comply with the Practice Standards, the Documentation Standards and the Code of Ethics provisions as set out under Allegation (b).

-For the reasons set out above, for Allegation (b), the breaches of the Practice Standards, the Documentation Standards and the Code of Ethics are serious and constitute unprofessional conduct pursuant to section 1(1)(pp)(ii) of the HPA.
+For the reasons set out above, for Allegation (c), the breaches of the Practice Standards, the Documentation Standards and the Code of Ethics are serious and constitute unprofessional conduct pursuant to section 1(1)(pp)(ii) of the HPA.

-Allegation (c)
+Allegation (d)